ARpatterns/.github/profile/README.md

 ## What are AR Patterns?
 AR patterns encompass high-level design patterns covering fundamental concepts for crafting immersive Augmented Reality (AR) experiences.
 AR patterns serve as a valuable means of communicating proven, reusable solutions to recurring design problems encountered during AR development.
 A list of AR patterns is collected in a public catalog, including technical as well as User Experience (UX) aspects.
 Event-Condition-Action (ECA) is the core pattern to analyze and describe the behavior and interactivity of AR experiences.
 ECA diagrams foster a consistent presentation and technology-agnostic documentation of applied AR design patterns.
 The AR patterns in the catalog are documented by their title, a text description, illustration of the spatial scenario, and ECA diagram (as a kind of pseudo code).

 The purpose of the following repositories is to document, maintain and extend the [catalog of AR Patterns](https://github.com/ARpatterns/catalog) first published in the paper: ["AR Patterns: Event-Driven Design Patterns in Creating Augmented Reality Experiences"](https://link.springer.com/chapter/10.1007/978-3-031-48495-7_6).
+Additionally it provides reusable building blocks to illustrate and describe AR scenarios.

 ## What are AR Scenarios?
 An "AR scenario" in the context of AR Patterns refers to a detailed documentation of a specific scenario where combined AR patterns are applied with a particular HW/SW technology platform.
 It outlines how these elements are used to achieve a defined goal by creating a spatial AR user experience.
 An AR scenario includes sample screen recording, title, use case category, detailed description, explanatory illustration, enumeration of used AR patterns, ECA diagrams, and a sample project with source code and media assets to demonstrate the practical application of AR patterns.